 - Federal Work Study (FWS) is a federally sponsored part-time employment program offered on the basis of need to Tulane students each year.
-Once a student accepts federal work study offered in their financial aid package, it is their responsibility to locate a job through the HireTulane.com website or after consultation with a representative from the Tulane Student Employment Office (504.865.5147; representatives available weekdays 8:30 am - 5:00 pm in Diboll Complex and at University Square) to secure a position.
+Once a student accepts federal work study offered in their financial aid package, it is their responsibility to locate a job through the Student Employment Team's website or after consultation with a representative from the Tulane Student Employment Office (504.865.5280; representatives available weekdays 8:30 am 5:00 pm University Square) to secure a position.
 A FWS award does not guarantee employment.
 Positions are usually on campus in one of the university's many departments, but may also be in the nearby community.
 A variety of community service opportunities are available for work study students.
 Most students work about 10 to 15 hours a week and are paid at least the federal minimum wage.
 Students are paid biweekly for hours worked as net earnings are directly deposited into the student's chosen bank account (not the Tulane Accounts Receivable student account).
-The work schedule can vary from free periods during the day to night or weekend work; however, students are not allowed to work during periods of their respective scheduled class times. - Louisiana GO Grant is a need-based scholarship program funded by the state of Louisiana.
-The maximum amount of Louisiana GO Grant is \$2,000 per year.
+The work schedule can vary from free periods during the day to night or weekend work; however, students are not allowed to work during periods of their respective scheduled class times. - Louisiana GO Grant is \$2,000 per year.
 Tulane recipients show Louisiana as their permanent state of residence on the FAFSA and have been awarded a Federal Pell Grant, and because Louisiana GO Grant funding is limited, additional requirements for receipt are imposed each semester.
 The current additional requirements for receipt of the Louisiana GO Grant may be found on the Tulane Financial Aid website and on the Louisiana Office of Student Financial Assistance website www.osfa.state.la.us.